IvanBrasilico/bcontext/README.md

 ```

-The complete example is packaged within this repository
+The complete example is packaged within this repository.
+The extension could manage user context, any information desired, and also forward between views.
+The tests and an example application(with master-detail/composite behavior) demonstrates the usage.

 * [Usage](#usage)
   * [Installing](#installing)